Push/Pull logoPush/Pull

 Workout Log: Track Sets, Reps, and Weight Without Overthinking

-A minimalist workout log system: what to track, how to progress, and a simple weekly review that keeps gains moving.
+A minimalist workout log system with a simple template, progression rule, and weekly review that keeps strength gains moving.

 TrackingStrengthProgress